microsoft/finops-toolkit/docs/finops-hub/README.md

 After deploying a hub instance, there are several ways for you to get started:

-1. Customize the built-in Power BI reports.
+1. Customize the pre-built Power BI reports.

    Our Power BI reports are starter templates and intended to be customized.
 We encourage you to customize as needed.
 [Learn more](./reports/README.md).